-Engineering and Robotics II (s)
+Engineering II (s)

-Prerequisite: Two years of science
+58040 Grade Level: 12th only Prerequisite: Two years of science

 This course will introduce students to the practical application of science through the completion of various engineering-build projects.
 Students will improve critical thinking skills through project-based challenges while learning about basic engineering disciplines and various software programs, and by utilizing the fabrication machines and tools within the engineering shop.
 Students will be required to work in groups and demonstrate strong teamwork and communication skills.
 This course will allow students to be creative and innovative while applying math and science concepts to solve specific challenges.